gvwilson/thirdbit/src/fiction/santas/index.md

 and most of us don't get to say that.
 It's just a shame she didn't get one last chance to talk to Tumbly."

-"I don't think she actually would have enjoyed talking to gran-granna," Finner said.
+"I don't think either of them would have enjoyed that conversation," Finner said bitterly.

 "Now, now…"
 Santa Hotep wheezed.